jpovmarques/puxa-todo/README.md

 # puxa-todo
-Todo list for windows and mac OS menu bar build with electron and ink.js
+Todo list for windows and mac OS menu bar build with electron, ink.js and PouchDB.